dilpreet579/dilpreet579/README.md

 capturing the world as it is.<br>
 building things that make it a little better.

-currently in New Delhi, India.
+currently in new delhi, india.

 always looking for exciting opportunities, so feel free to drop me a message.